Software industry in Telangana

-The Indian state of Telangana has a 31% share of software export in India.
+During the 2022–23 fiscal year, the Indian state of Telangana recorded a 31.44% year-on-year growth rate in software exports, contributing to roughly 15% to 16% of India'stotal software exports.
 While the majority of the industry is concentrated in Hyderabad, other cities are also becoming significant IT destinations in the state.
 Hyderabad houses the largest campuses of tech giants like Microsoft, Amazon, and Google outside of the US.
 In Hyderabad, the central region of the business happens in Financial District, HITECH City, the Madhapur suburb, Kokapet SEZ (Neopolis) and Salarpuria Sattva Knowledge City.
-As of 2023, Hyderabad has 9,05,715 employees in the IT/ITES sector, working in more than 1500 companies.
-The number of startups in Telangana had increased from 400 in 2016 to 2,000 in 2022.
-Hyderabad added two companies in unicorn startup list in first two months of 2022.
+As of 2023, Hyderabad had 9,05,715 employees in the IT/ITES sector, working in more than 1500 companies.
+The number of startups in Telangana increased from 400 in 2016 to 2,000 in 2022.
+Hyderabad added two companies to the unicorn startup list in the first two months of 2022.
+As of 2026, there are 950+ Global capability centers in Bengaluru, compared to around 450+ GCCs in Hyderabad, although recent trend shows that Hyderabad is attracting more GCCs set up in India.

-The IT exports from Hyderabad (Telangana) stood second in India at ₹2,41,275 crore (US$ 32 billion) in FY 2022-23 improving from previous year.
-IT sector exports from Telangana account for 50 per cent of total exports from state.
+The IT exports from Hyderabad (Telangana) stood second in India at ₹2,68,233 crore (US$ 32.23 billion) in FY 2023-24, improving from the previous year.
+IT sector exports from Telangana account for 50 per cent of total exports from the state.
 Telangana contributed to 16.77 per cent of Indian IT sector employment as of FY 2023.